Submit your work, meet writers and drop the ads. Become a member

 I needed that ****** fight.

-But as much as I believed
+Though as much as I believed

-That the burn was a worthy sensation,
+Burning was a worthy sensation,

-Nerve damage ravaged my weak body
+Nerve damage ravaged my weak body.

-And my ability to feel,
+My ability to feel,

-This vacillating fight,
+This vacillating strain

 Between agony and paralysis,